hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Assigning a name and a tag to a node allows mod features to find and connect to it programmatically.

-A node with a name always needs a tag, a node with a tag always needs a name.
+A node with a name always needs a tag, and a node with a tag always needs a name.
 The vast majority of nodes don't have either.

 #### Renaming a Node